 As a team, we used techniques to explore a range of potential solutions.
 We knew that we needed to:

 We generated a number of ideas using different creative techniques and mapped the customer experience.
 We then asked each member of the team to vote and chose one potential solution as the preferred solution.
 We then built a prototype of one of the ideas we had voted for as a potential solution.
-The prototype we’ve catchily named ‘Vinopairo’!
+This idea was based on a concept originally conceived by Tesco Labs and ribot.
+We’ve catchily named this prototype ‘Vinopairo’!

 The proposed solution was to build a prototype of an interactive wine shelf.
 The shelf would be connected with a simple to use app that would help users discover a personalised range of wine options, providing both education and inspiration.